-Dr. Rhee’s clinical and research interest is the epidemiology, diagnosis, treatment, and prevention of sepsis and infections in critically ill patients, with a particular focus on using electronic health record data to improve disease surveillance and quality of care.
-In his role as clinical co-lead for the Partners Sepsis Collaborative, he has been an institutional leader in ongoing efforts to improve sepsis recognition and management across the Partners HealthCare System.
-As an investigator in the CDC Prevention Epicenters Program, he has led multiple studies that have improved our capacity to monitor sepsis incidence and outcomes, including a multicenter collaborative study that estimated the national burden of sepsis using clinical data from the electronic health record systems of over 400 hospitals.
-His work led to the development of CDC’s Adult Sepsis Event surveillance paradigm that is now being used by hospitals and researchers to better track sepsis rates, provide new insights into sepsis epidemiology and treatment strategies, and drive further innovations in care.
+Dr. Rhee’s clinical and research interests include sepsis, infection control, healthcare epidemiology, and infections in critically ill and immunocompromised patients, with a particular focus on using electronic health record data to improve disease surveillance, diagnosis, prevention, treatment, and quality of care.
+Within the Mass General Brigham healthcare system, he has been an institutional leader in ongoing efforts to improve sepsis recognition and management and is involved with multiple initiatives aimed at preventing healthcare-associated infections and improving patient safety.
+As an investigator in the CDC Prevention Epicenters Program, he has led multiple studies that have advanced our understanding of sepsis epidemiology and improved the nation’s capacity to monitor its incidence and outcomes, including a multicenter collaborative study that estimated the national burden of sepsis using clinical data from the electronic health record systems of over 400 hospitals.
+His work led to the development of CDC’s Adult Sepsis Event surveillance paradigm that is now being used by hospitals and researchers to better track sepsis rates, provide new insights into epidemiology and treatment strategies, and drive further innovations in care.

-Dr. Rhee is a member of the editorial board for Critical Care Medicine and is involved in several regional and national committees focusing on sepsis, including the Massachusetts Sepsis Consortium, the American College of Emergency Physicians Sepsis Guidelines Panel, and the Infectious Diseases Society of America Sepsis Task Force.
-He has received grant funding from CDC and is currently supported by a K08 career development award from the Agency for Healthcare Research and Quality.
+Dr. Rhee is a member of the editorial board for Critical Care Medicine and Critical Care Explorations and is involved in several regional and national committees focusing on sepsis, including the Massachusetts Sepsis Consortium, the American College of Emergency Physicians Sepsis Guidelines Panel, and the Infectious Diseases Society of America Sepsis Task Force.
+He was funded by AHRQ through a K08 career development award, has been lead investigator on several CDC-funded projects, and is currently co-principal investigator on a R01 grant from AHRQ.

 Phone: (617) 867-4210